 Externships provide a unique opportunity for students to work in a professional setting outside the Law School while earning academic credits.
 The program requires students work at an approved placement during the semester and take a companion externship course.
 The course enhances the student experience by assisting in the development of essential practical skills, professional skills, values and judgment.
 By emphasizing self-reflection, externships not only offer invaluable practical experience but ensure students have the capacity for self-directed professional growth beyond their law school years.

-For more information, view the Externship FAQs below or email firstname.lastname@example.org.
+For more information, view the Externship FAQs below or email Assistant Professor (Clinical) Rebecca Robichaud, director of externships, at email@example.com.

 Details regarding prerequisites, program requirements and application processes are outlined at the links below.

 Wayne Law offers three externship programs and a Free Legal Aid Clinic: